saifkhichi96/saifkhichi96.github.io/_projects/connect.md

 keywords: social network, nust
 ---

-NUST Connect is a platform where the whole community of National University of Sciences and Technology can come together and interact with each other.
+National University of Sciences and Technology (NUST) is one of the leading universities in Pakistan.
+It has a large community of students, faculty, and staff.
+NUST Connect is a platform where this community can come together and interact with each other.
+It provides a forum for discussions, sharing ideas, and networking.
+NUST Connect also helps keep everyone connected with the latest news and events at NUST.

 ## Purpose

-1. To connect the NUST community by bridging the distance-gap between people, especially people from different schools/departments.
-2. To provide them a platform for sharing opportunities with each other.
-3. To allow students to get help from their peers and teachers.
+The NUST community is a large and diverse one, comprising of people from different schools and departments.
+The purpose of this app is to connect these people by bridging the distance-gap between them, and to provide them with a platform for sharing opportunities with each other.
+This app also allows students to get help from their peers and teachers, which can be extremely helpful in their academic journey.

 ## How it Works